 Coping with Repetition Caused by Cognitive Decline

-My heart does go out to the many family caregivers who must listen to the same statement, question or story 20 times in one hour because a parent or spouse has dementia.
+My heart does go out to the many family caregivers who must listen to the same statement, question or story 20 times in one hour because a parent or spouse has a type of dementia.
 Short-term memory loss makes it impossible for dementia patients to remember what they just said, so they say it again and again and again.
 Anyone who has been in this situation will tell you that there’s a limit to how many times you can muster a genuine response.
 It’s enough to drive a person mad.
 So, what can dementia caregivers do about these seemingly endless loops?

 Try to understand that your loved one isn't repeating stories or questions to irritate you.
 Remember that you may exhibit this same behavior one day.
 How would you want others to react?
 Your loved one’s brain is damaged, and they can’t remember asking you what time their doctor’s appointment is at or telling you that they need more tissues at the grocery store, so these things happen over and over again.
 If you understand the reason behind this behavior, you will likely find you can better control your irritation and be more patient.

 I rarely advise comparing elders and children because I feel that too much of this can skew our thinking, but in this case, it can be enlightening.
 Rather than using this comparison to justify treating an elder like a child, use it to modify your attitude and expectations.
 Children repeat things often in order to better understand and memorize new information.
 Most people are very understanding of this learning process and children’s limited capabilities.